Purchasing Tips and Guidelines

 • To acquire materials and services as economically as possible, within acceptable standards of quality and service, while utilizing professional ethics and our best business practices.

-• To select the vendor to be used, considering delivered cost, quality required, vendor capability, vendor service record and delivery dates.
+• To select the supplier (vendor) to be used, consider: delivered cost, quality standards, service records, and delivery dates.

 • To maintain a consistent and fair policy toward the entire business community, while maximizing the opportunity for small business participation.